On the Physical Nature of the Scalar Mode Mass in the Jordan frame of a Metric $f(R)$ gravity: Introduction

 \section{Introduction}

-A natural extension of General Relativity is provided by the so-called $f(R)$ gravity theories.
-Such models are constructed by a modification of the Einstein-Hilbert action, in which the Ricci scalar $R$ is replaced by a generic function $f(R)$.
-This procedure leads to a rich phenomenology that is absent in General Relativity.
-It is well known that $f(R)$ gravity theories are equivalent to scalar-tensor theories, in which the scalar field couples either to the metric tensor (Jordan frame) or to the matter sector (Einstein frame).
-In this work, we will use only metric $f(R)$ gravity in the Jordan frame, in which the self-interacting scalar field is non-minimally coupled to the metric tensor, as described in \cite{SotiriouFaraoni2010}.
-See also \cite{capozziello2011extended}.
+A natural extension of General Relativity is provided by the so-called $f(R)$ gravity theories ~\cite{SotiriouFaraoni2010, capozziello2006observational, Odintsov:2020qzd, Odintsov:2023cli}.
+Such models are constructed by a modification of the Einstein--Hilbert action, in~which the Ricci scalar $R$ is replaced by a generic function $f(R)$.
+This procedure leads to a rich phenomenology that is absent in General Relativity~\cite{montani2024metric, Valletta:2025bgu, schiavone2023f, Montani2025, olmo2005gravity}.
+It is well known that $f(R)$ gravity theories are equivalent to scalar-tensor theories, in~which the scalar field couples either to the metric tensor (Jordan frame) or to the matter sector (Einstein frame).
+In~this work, we will use only metric $f(R)$ gravity in the Jordan frame, in~which the self-interacting scalar field is non-minimally coupled to the metric tensor, as~described in~\cite{SotiriouFaraoni2010,capozziello2011extended}.

-Chronologically, metric $f(R)$ gravity has first been investigated in the context of early universe cosmology, in particular to address the Big Bang singularity (\cite{starobinsky1980new}), and later applied to spherically symmetric black hole spacetimes to regularize central curvature singularities (\cite{elizalde2011nonsingular}).
+Chronologically, metric $f(R)$ gravity was first investigated in the context of early universe cosmology, in~particular to address the Big Bang singularity~\cite{starobinsky1980new}, and~later applied to spherically symmetric black hole spacetimes to regularize central curvature singularities~\cite{elizalde2011nonsingular}.

-Recently, after the discovery of the late-Universe acceleration, $f(R)$ gravity has gained increasing interest, as these theories can effectively reproduce the phenomenology of a negative-pressure fluid through a purely geometric modification of gravity (\cite{NojiriOdintsovPhysRep}).
-For the metric-affine formulation see also \cite{olmo2011palatini} and \cite{bombacigno2021big}.
+Recently, after~the discovery of the late-Universe acceleration~\cite{riess1998observational, perlmutter1999measurements}, $f(R)$ gravity has gained increasing interest, as~these theories can effectively reproduce the phenomenology of a negative-pressure fluid through a purely geometric modification of gravity~\cite{NojiriOdintsovPhysRep}.
+For~the metric-affine formulation see also~\cite{olmo2011palatini,bombacigno2021big}.